UniqueNetwork/unique-marketplace-api/README.md

 ```
 ### Using the Docker Command Line

-If you want to run the application manually instead of using `docker-compose`, these are the basic steps you need to run:
+The application can be also run manually instead of using `docker-compose`.
+To do so follow these steps:

 ### Step 1: Setup the environment